QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Potential Communication Challenges: The success of this technique relies on effective communication between the designer and the customer.
 If there are communication barriers, misunderstandings, or conflicts, it could impede the requirements discovery process.

 - Assumption of a Single Designer: The technique assumes that a single designer can serve as the apprentice to the customer, but in reality, multiple designers may be involved in a project, which can complicate the process.

+5. Domain Analysis

+- Overemphasis on Existing Solutions: Domain analysis may lead to an overemphasis on existing solutions or products in the domain.
+This can limit creativity and innovation in the requirements engineering process, as the focus may primarily be on replicating what already exists rather than exploring new possibilities.

+- Bias and Assumptions: Domain analysis can introduce biases and assumptions based on the knowledge and experience of the individuals conducting the analysis.
+These biases can lead to the exclusion of potentially valuable requirements or the inclusion of unnecessary features.

+- Lack of Adaptability: In fast-evolving domains, domain analysis may not keep up with the pace of change.
+Requirements generated based on historical data may not be suitable for future needs, and the system may become outdated quickly.

+- Narrow Focus: Domain analysis tends to focus on the current state of the domain, which might not consider emerging trends or disruptive technologies that could impact the requirements.
+This narrow focus may result in requirements that are not future-proof.

+- Complexity: Analyzing a complex domain with numerous related and competing applications can be time-consuming and resource-intensive.
+It may lead to information overload and difficulties in managing the vast amount of domain knowledge.

+- Difficulty in Identifying Missing Functionality: While domain analysis can help identify essential functionality, it may not be as effective in pinpointing missing functionality, especially if there are no existing examples to reference.
+Innovative and unique requirements may be challenging to identify within the existing domain.

+- Reusability Challenges: Identifying reusable components, such as open-source software elements, can be challenging, as it requires a good understanding of the domain and the ability to assess the quality and suitability of available components.

+- Maintenance Issues: Over-reliance on domain analysis can lead to maintenance challenges in the long run.
+If the domain evolves, the initial requirements generated from the analysis may become obsolete, requiring continuous updates and adaptations.

+- Knowledge Transfer: If the requirements engineer leaves the project, the domain knowledge they possess may be lost, making it challenging for others to continue with the requirements engineering process